Elopement Day!

 Accessories like belts, hats, socks, jackets, etc.

-Food: You are going to need to eat throughout the day.
+Food/Snacks: You are going to need to eat throughout the day.
 Plan to have some easily accessible snacks with you that are easy to eat and unlikely to make a mess.
 Dried fruit, nuts, granola bars, chocolate, crackers, and cheese cubes all make great elopement day snacks.

 Deodorant.
 I recommend a clear kind.